sourcegraph/handbook/content/departments/ce/team-culture/index.md

 - A customer engineer should be available to attend any / every call with a customer or prospect, as necessary.
 - AEs should drive renewal activities from a commercial aspect, with CEs contributing.
-- AEs should drive the process around a customer trial - advancing the sales cycle towards a trial - and pull in CEs as appropriate (CEs will contribute heavily, but AEs run the process as part of the overall sales process).
+- AEs should drive the process around a customer trial—advancing the sales cycle towards a trial - and pull in CEs as appropriate (CEs will contribute heavily, but AEs run the process as part of the overall sales process).

 #### How we conduct project work